 This Lilac variety has received the RHS AGM and is valued for it's reliable, richly coloured flowers in panicles up to 30cm long.

-AKA Syringa vulgaris 'Andenken an Ludwig Späth', 'Souvenir de Louis Spaeth' lilac tree, Purple lilac tree
+AKA Syringa vulgaris 'Andenken an Ludwig Späth', Lilac 'Souvenir de Louis Spaeth', Purple lilac tree

 Our pot grown Souvenir de Louis Spaeth Lilac trees can be planted at any time of the year.
 Start by removing weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help the tree establish more effectively, sprinkle root grow in the hole.

 Remove the pot, gently tease the roots and place into the planting hole.
 Mix 50% of the original soil with 50% compost, fill in the hole and firm around gently.
 Avoid banking the soil up around the collar of the tree.
 Whilst bush forms of Souvenir de Louis Spaeth do not require a stake and tie support, single stem tree forms do.

 If you’re planting in spring or summer, water well for the first few months.
 Increase watering if there are extended periods of hot or dry weather.
 If planting in autumn, you may only need to water a little.
 Irrigation kits make it easier.

 Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.

 Pruning is encouraged when it comes to Souvenir de Louis Spaeth Lilac trees.
 If you wish to maintain a bush rather than a tree, allow the side growth to flourish and simply prune after flowering.
 For a tree effect, prune the longest, oldest branches that lie closest to the ground.